cpplibv/vide/README.md

-**VaderY/cereal** - Fork
+**VaderY/cereal** - Fork of [USCiLab/cereal](https://github.com/USCiLab/cereal)

-This fork is experimental and wishes to alter multiple core functionality of the library and therefore no longer compatible with the upstream!
+This is an experimental fork that wishes to alter multiple core functionality of the library and therefore **is not compatible** with the upstream!
+Neither forward not backward compatibility is guaranteed.

 - Remove some legacy compiler support
 - Bump required versions to C++23, GCC 11.2, CMake 3.20